 \section{\blue{Background:} 2D and 3D feature fusion}

-\blue{ The goal of Lidar-Camera feature fusion is to improve 3D detection tasks with additional dense 2D semantic information captured by cameras.
+The goal of Lidar-Camera feature fusion is to enhance 3D detection tasks with additional dense 2D semantic information captured by cameras.
 A generic 3D detection network with multi-stage 2D feature fusion is shown in Figure~\ref{fig:network_overview}.
-The network mainly consists of three components: 3D feature extraction branch, 2D feature extraction branch, and 2D-to-3D feature lifting. }
+The network mainly consists of three components: a 3D feature extraction branch, a 2D feature extraction branch, and 2D-to-3D feature lifting.

-\paragraph{\blue{3D Feature Extraction}} Given a point cloud with a collection of $N$ points, i.e., $\{p_i\}_{i=1}^N$ ($p_i\in \R^3$), to detect objects of interest from the point cloud, a typical pre-processing step is to first apply voxelization on the points and transform the point cloud representation to a voxel volume representation.
-Denote $y_0 \in \R^{H\times W\times D}$ the transformed voxel volume, with $H, W, D$ representing the height, width, and depth in the 3D space, respectively.
-The 3D detection network is often built with a stack of a 3D feature backbone \citep[e.g.][]{pointnet++,voxelnet,voxeltransformer} and a detector head \citep[e.g.][]{pointpillars,pvrcnn,centerpoint,voxel-rcnn} with $y_0$ as the input.
-The 3D backbone often has multiple stages with down-sampling between each stage.
-Denote $y_i \in \R^{C_i \times H_i\times W_i \times D_i}$ the feature maps produced by stage $i$, where $C_i$ represents the channel size and $H_i, W_i, D_i$ denote the corresponding height, width and depth, respectively, after down-sampling.
+\paragraph{3D Feature Extraction} Given a point cloud containing a set of $N$ points, denoted as $\{p_i\}_{i=1}^N$ ($p_i\in \mathbb{R}^3$), the objective is to detect objects of interest within the point cloud.
+A typical preprocessing step involves voxelizing of the points, and transforming the representation of the point cloud into a voxel volume representation.
+Let $y_0 \in \mathbb{R}^{H\times W\times D}$ represent the resulting voxel volume, where $H$, $W$, and $D$ respectively correspond to the height, width, and depth within the 3D space.

+The 3D detection network is built with a stack of a 3D feature blocks \citep[e.g.][]{pointnet++,voxelnet,voxeltransformer} and a detector head \citep[e.g.][]{pointpillars,pvrcnn,centerpoint,voxel-rcnn} with $y_0$ serving as the input.
+The 3D backbone often has multiple stages, with down-sampling applied between each stage.
+Let $y_i \in \mathbb{R}^{C_i \times H_i\times W_i \times D_i}$ denote the feature maps generated by stage $i$, where $C_i$ represents the channel size and $H_i, W_i, D_i$ represent the respective height, width and depth after the down-sampling.

-\paragraph{\blue{2D Feature Extraction}} Assume an RGB image, $x_0 \in \R^{3\times H'\times W'}$, is captured along with the point cloud, with $H'\times W'$ as the image resolution.
-Similarly, with a modern feature backbone (e.g., ResNet50), one can extract 2D features for $x_0$ at different stages.
-Denote $x_i \in \R^{C_i'\times H_i' \times W_i'}$ the extracted 2D feature at stage $i$, where $C'_i$ is the channel size and $H_i' \times W_i'$ is the feature map size.
-The line of 2D and 3D feature fusion work aims at lifting 2D features $\{x_i\}$ to the 3D feature space and fusing the lifted features with 3D features $\{y_i\}$ to improve 3D detection tasks.
+\paragraph{\blue{2D Feature Extraction}} Assume a RGB image denoted as $x_0 \in \mathbb{R}^{3\times H'\times W'}$, which is captured along with the point cloud, where $H'\times W'$ represents the image resolution.
+Similarly, using a modern feature backbone (such as ResNet50), one can extract 2D features for $x_0$ at different stages.
+Denote $x_i \in \R^{C_i'\times H_i' \times W_i'}$ the extracted 2D feature at stage $i$, where $C'_i$ denotes the channel size and $H_i' \times W_i'$ represents the size of the feature map.
+The line of 2D and 3D feature fusion work aims at lifting the 2D features $\{x_i\}$ to the 3D feature space and fusing these lifted features with the 3D features $\{y_i\}$ to enhance 3D detection tasks.